 The combination of a simple Kanban board and a backlog begets an advanced Agile board that acts as a Scrum board backlog.
 What you need is to click on the issue and get the issue detail view.

-The real benefit of Kanplan functionality
+The Real Benefit of Kanplan Functionality

 Nowadays, Kanplan allows adding a new column “backlog” in a listview.
 Using its functionality, you will get the backlog for refinement and a cozy online Kanban board for your team where you can play tasks professionally.
 Scrum teams might find Kanplan functionality quite similar to Scrum.

 To add the backlog column, you should drag backlog status into the Kanban backlog column.
-Then after the grooming, the item can be moved to the respective column.
+Then after grooming, the item can be moved to the respective column.

-Adding a backlog to the Kanban board
+Adding a Backlog to the Kanban Board

 Kanplan allows moving cards around with no need to have sprints and entering tasks in a backlog.
 All this will positively influence your planning.
 Isn’t this great functionality?

-It provides Kanban teams with a planning mode that hasn’t existed in the Agile Kanban world before.
+It provides Kanban teams with a planning feature that hasn’t existed in the Agile Kanban world before.
 It gives teams a new style to perform work that doesn’t feel like Scrum, Kanban, or even popular Scrumban, awarding them with the basis they need to do the work they want.

 By adopting the plan mode on a Kanban board, Agile teams are able to make this Agile framework work with maximum efficiency.